 The “Find My” feature is a powerful tool available on most smartphones that not only allows you to track your device’s location but also to wipe or remotely disable your device in case it gets stolen or lost.
 This feature gives you peace of mind and ensures that your personal information stays protected, no matter where you are.
 Make it a habit to check that this feature is enabled on your device before you head out on your summer adventures, so you can enjoy your time away knowing your device is secure.

 While location services are incredibly useful for navigating new places or finding nearby attractions, they can also be a privacy concern when left on all the time.
-To keep your information secure, turn off location services when you’re not using them.
-This simple step minimises the chances of your location data being accessed by unwanted apps or people.
-When you do need to use location-based services, such as maps or local recommendations, adjust your settings to only allow location access while the app is in use.
+To keep your information secure, adjust your location settings so that only specific apps use your location when you’re actively using them.
+We recommend keeping location services on to ensure the Find My feature remains active.
+For other apps, like maps or local recommendations, set your location access to be active only while the app is in use.
 This way, you can still enjoy the benefits of these features without compromising your privacy.

 6. Use Apple Pay